- Article (1) Definitions

 Article (18) Repeals

-1. Federal Law No. (36) of 1992 concerning Restitution shall hereby be repealed.
+1. Federal Law No. (36) of 1992 concerning Rehabilitation shall hereby be repealed.

 2. Any provision that contradicts or conflicts with the provisions of this law shall hereby be repealed.